 When checking the eyepiece in the light, color distortion or re-reflection was not detected.

-Explore Scientific LER 52° 6,5 mm, 1,25″ (AR) eyepiece was tested in conjunction with the Levenhuk Ra R66 ED telescope (66 mm aperture, 1:6 relative aperture) for Venus, the Moon, and ground objects.
+Explore Scientific LER 52° 6,5 mm, 1,25″ (AR) eyepiece was tested in conjunction with the Levenhuk Ra R66 ED Doublet Black (66 mm aperture, 1:6 relative aperture) for Venus, the Moon, and ground objects.
 The picture throughout the field of view is sharp, there is no field curvature.
 No parasitic reflex detected.
 The edge of the diaphragm is clear, without colors.
 Dust and debris are not visible.
 There is a significant cushion-like dystoria – when approaching the edge of the field of view, the image is stretched (see photo below).